 that some delocalized electrons give cohesion to the crystals and are

 responsible for their electrical properties.

-the so-called quasicrystals...
+us introduce a few words about the so-called quasicrystals...

 A quasicrystal is an